HarshilShah/PeakLocalisations/README.md

 ## Questions

-Please open an issue if you have a question about translating the app, or if you’re not comfortable using Xcode but would still like to help.
+Please open an issue if you have a question about translating the app.
 I'm more than happy to clarify any terms that are ambiguous or confusing.

-Thanks for contributing!
+Thank you for contributing!